Burned in December, markets see slim chance of ECB action this week

 Oil prices hit $27.67 a barrel on Monday, their lowest since

-at 1.7 percent and inflation at 1.0 percent - assume oil prices
+growth at 1.7 percent and inflation at 1.0 percent -- assume oil

 Sensitive to moves in oil, long-term inflation expectations